-- 24.2.4.1 The Government of Alberta should develop a comprehensive provincial children's agenda that - 1. focuses on reducing child poverty substantially; - 2. delivers universally accessible and affordable prenatal support, early intervention, child care and early childhood education programs; - 3. increases the health benefits provided to low-income families; - 4. coordinates the activities of social services agencies; - 5. funds school nutrition programs; - 6. provides tax relief to families with children; - 7. offers incentives to employers who provide on-site child care, allows family-care leaves, permits flexible work arrangements without penalty and implements other family-friendly policies; and - $8.\ engages$ in meaningful consultation with stakeholders and program recipients.
+24.2.4.1 The Government of Alberta should develop a comprehensive provincial children's agenda that 1. focuses on reducing child poverty substantially;

+- 2. delivers universally accessible and affordable prenatal support, early intervention, child care and early childhood education programs; - 3. increases the health benefits and supports provided to low-income families: - 4. coordinates the activities of social services agencies; - 5. funds for universal school nutrition programs; - 6. provides tax relief to families with children; - 7. offers incentives to employers who provide on-site child care, allows family-care leaves, permits flexible work arrangements without penalty and implements other family-friendly policies; and - 8. engages in meaningful consultation with stakeholders and program recipients.
+[1993, 2023] - 24.2.4.2 The Government of Alberta should address the unique needs of people in rural and remote communities by - 1. providing more support to families living in poverty and - 2. ensuring that wraparound services in schools are sufficient to support students with complex needs.

-- 24.2.4.2 The Government of Alberta should address the unique needs of people in rural and remote communities by - 1. providing more support to families living in poverty and - ensuring that wraparound services in schools are sufficient to support students with complex needs.
-[2018, 2019] - 24.2.4.3 The Government of Alberta should expand school nutrition programs to ensure that all students who are economically disadvantaged are well fed and ready to learn.
-[2019, 2020] - 24.2.4.4 The Government of Alberta should provide funding to school authorities in order to provide free menstrual products for students in all Alberta schools.
-[2020, 2021]
+24.2.4.3 The Government of Alberta should fund and implement universal school nutrition programs to ensure that all students are well fed.
+[2019, 2023]

+24.2.4.4 The Government of Alberta should provide funding to school authorities in order to provide free menstrual products for students in all Alberta schools.
+[2020, 2023]